 This delicious peanut butter pie is easy to make with a graham cracker crust, a thin layer of fudge, and a cream cheese and peanut butter filling.
 Make this special dessert for any occasion.

 This recipe uses chocolate fudge cooked to soft ball stage, but you can use your own favorite fudge recipe.
-An easier fudge option (especially good for summer months!) would be this Super-Easy Chocolate Fudge recipe, omitting the nuts.
+An easier fudge option (especially good for summer months!) is super easy chocolate fudge (omit the nuts).

 For the Fudge Layer: